. . . . .

-BUT… if you are still looking for some costume ideas, I have a quick and easy costume you can whip up for a boy or girl of any age.
+BUT… if you are still looking for some costume ideas for a boy or girl of any age.
 With just a few quick sewing tutorials and some things you might already have on hand, you can put together this last minute little bandit costume!

 This costume requires very little sewing and it is great for beginners.
 It looks adorable on my toddler, but would work for older kids or tweens too.
 Or maybe you just got invited to a Halloween party and have no costume to wear?
 Make one up for yourself too!

 Or if you have already finished your costumes, maybe sew up the hat, mask and bag for your kids’ dress up box…They make for a really fun game of cops and robbers!

 The bag is a really fun addition to the costume, but also doubles as a bag for collecting all that trick-or-treat candy!